underforestaaa/QEM_Portfolio_QHack23/README.md

 # Quantum annealing

 We will repeat QEM method, proposed in this article: arXiv:2210.08862 , to evaluate its results on real-data and with several hardwares.

+UPD(Schmelek): we were not able to demonstrate error mitigation.
+Only hardware computations were performed and compared with simulated annealing.